slevithan/regex/README.md

 4. UnicodeSets mode with flag <kbd>v</kbd>, an upgrade to <kbd>u</kbd> which improves case-insensitive matching and changes escaping rules within character classes, in addition to adding new features/syntax.
 </details>

 Additionally, JavaScript regex syntax is hard to write and even harder to read and refactor.
 But it doesn't have to be that way!
-With a few key features — raw template strings, insignificant whitespace, comments, *named capture only* mode, and interpolation (coming soon: definition blocks and subexpressions as subroutines) — even long and complex regexes can be beautiful, grammatical, and easy to understand.
+With a few key features — raw multiline template strings, insignificant whitespace, comments, *named capture only* mode, and interpolation (coming soon: definition blocks and subexpressions as subroutines) — even long and complex regexes can be beautiful, grammatical, and easy to understand.

 `regex` adds all of these features and returns native `RegExp` instances.
 It always uses flag <kbd>v</kbd> (already a best practice for new regexes) so you never forget to turn it on and don't have to worry about the differences in other parsing modes.
 It supports atomic groups via `(?>…)` to help you improve the performance of your regexes and avoid catastrophic backtracking.
 And it gives you best-in-class, context-aware interpolation of `RegExp` instances, escaped strings, and partial patterns.